 State and federal standards indicate that a household paying more than 30 percent of its income for housing is overpaying.
 Overpayment for housing can cause an imbalance on the remainder of a household's budget.
-Per the 2010-2014 American Community Survey, there were 24,485 occupied households, of those households, 48 percent were overpaying for housing per the Census.
-Of these overpaying households, 6,162 were households with a mortgage, while the remaining 5,491 households were in renter-occupied units.
+Per the 2013-2017 American Community Survey, there were 26,013 occupied households, of those households, 48 percent were overpaying for housing.
+Of these overpaying households, 5,504 were households with a mortgage, while the remaining 5,459 households were in renter-occupied units.
 Table 2-10 summarizes housing overpayment statistics by tenure for the City of Rialto.

 Table 2-10: Summary of Housing Overpayment

 Overpayment Households Percent San Bernardino County Percent

-Owners with mortgage 12,338 - -
+Owners with mortgage 12,633 - -

-Overpayment (>30% income on housing) 6,162 50.1% 45.1%
+Overpayment (>30% income on housing) 5,504 43.6% 39.6%

-Occupied units paying rent 9,013 - -
+Occupied units paying rent 9,302 - -

-Overpayment (>30% income on housing) 5,491 61.7% 60.6%
+Overpayment (>30% income on housing) 5,459 58.7% 58.8%

-Source: 2010-2014 American Community Survey
+Source: 2013-2017 American Community Survey